-Admire one of the colony’s original buildings at Cadman’s Cottage that dates to 1816 or tour the terrace houses of the Susannah Place Museum that were built in 1844 by Irish immigrants.
-You can peer inside the restored 19th-century cells and charge room of the Justice and Police Museum or visit the heritage-listed Sydney Observatory to experience the southern night sky and learn more about the history of space flight in their 3D theater.
-Also, don’t miss a visit to the Dawes Point Battery, which lies next to the southern pylon of the Sydney Harbour Bridge and was the first fortification to be built in New South Wales.
+On the Sydney Harbour Bridge's doorstep and immediately adjacent to Circular Quay lies The Rocks, a historic neighborhood of charismatic sandstone architecture and cobblestone streets.
+It was established as Australia's first European settlement in 1788 and is today packed with fascinating museums, boutique shops, and iconic pubs, making it worthy of an entire day’s exploration.Admire one of the colony’s original buildings at Cadman’s Cottage that dates to 1816 or tour the Susannah Place Museum's terrace houses that were built in 1844 by Irish immigrants.
+You can peer inside the restored 19th-century cells and charge room of the Justice and Police Museum or visit the heritage-listed Sydney Observatory to experience the southern night sky and learn more about space flight history in their 3D theater.
+Also, don’t miss a visit to the Dawes Point Battery, which lies next to the Sydney Harbor Bridge's southern pylon and was the first fortification to be built in New South Wales.

-If you’re visiting on the weekend, then be sure to visit The Rocks Market where unique Australian souvenirs and handicrafts are for sale.
+If you’re visiting on the weekend, then be sure to visit The Rocks Market, where unique Australian souvenirs and handicrafts are for sale.
 The Rocks Foodie Market also takes place on Fridays, with everything from artisan bread to cured meats and locally-made preserves showcased.